-- continue to grow our sales, marketing and distribution capabilities in connection with the commercialization of EYSUVIS, INVELTYS and any product candidates for which we may submit for and obtain marketing approval; - continue to scale up our manufacturing processes and capabilities to support commercialization of EYSUVIS and INVELTYS; - seek regulatory approval for EYSUVIS and INVELTYS outside of the United States; - progress our current and any future preclinical development programs; - in license or acquire the rights to other products, product candidates or technologies; - conduct clinical trials and other development activities and/or seek marketing approval for future product candidates: - leverage our proprietary AMPPLIFY technology to seek to advance additional therapeutics into preclinical and clinical development; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, scientific, manufacturing, commercial and management personnel; - expand our operational, financial and management systems; and - increase our product liability insurance coverage as we expand our commercialization efforts for EYSUVIS and INVELTYS.
+- submit an IND for, and continue the clinical development of, KPI-012 for PCED; - initiate and continue the research and development of KPI-012 for additional indications; - grow our sales, marketing and distribution capabilities in connection with the commercialization of EYSUVIS, INVELTYS and any product candidates for which we may submit for and obtain marketing approval; - scale up our manufacturing processes and capabilities to manufacture the clinical supply of KPI-012; - seek regulatory approval for EYSUVIS and INVELTYS outside of the United States; - seek regulatory approval for KPI-012 in the United States and other jurisdictions; - progress our current and any future preclinical development programs; - in-license or acquire the rights to other products, product candidates or technologies; - conduct clinical trials and other development activities and/or seek marketing approval for KPI-012 and any other product candidates; - leverage our proprietary AMPPLIFY technology to seek to advance additional therapeutics into preclinical and clinical development; - maintain, expand and protect our intellectual property portfolio; - integrate employees of Combangio following the Acquisition; - hire additional clinical, quality control, scientific, manufacturing, commercial and management personnel including to support our operations following the Acquisition; - expand our operational, financial and management systems; and - increase our product liability insurance coverage as we expand our commercialization efforts for EYSUVIS and INVELTYS.

 We expect to continue to incur significant expenses and operating losses.
 Net losses may fluctuate significantly from quarter-to-quarter and year-to-year.
-We anticipate that our cash, cash equivalents and short-term investments as of March 31, 2021, along with anticipated revenue from EYSUVIS and INVELTYS, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements for at least two years.
+We anticipate that our cash and cash equivalents as of September 30, 2021, along with anticipated revenue from EYSUVIS and INVELTYS, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements until the second quarter of 2023.
 We have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our available capital resources sooner or later than we currently expect.